『Scenic Route, Social Change and Mental Health for Tired Minds』のカバーアート

 You’ve outgrown perfection, but not your desire to grow.

-If you’re questioning everything – or just trying to stay grounded in a chaotic world – this space is for you.
-We make room for your inner critic and collective action.
-Because personal healing and social change go hand in hand (with a side of potty humour).
+If you’re questioning everything – or just tryna stay grounded in this wild world – this space is for you.
+We make room for your inner critic and your inner activist.
+Because personal healing and social change go hand in hand

-The longest way round is the shortest way home – and that's exactly why we're taking the Scenic Route.
+The longest way round is the shortest way home, that’s why we’re taking the Scenic Route.

 © 2025 Scenic Route by Jennifer Walter